-Blessed Sacrament School is accredited by AdvancED Standards for Schools.
-We are also recognized as a Blue Ribbon school by the United States Department of Education.
+Blessed Sacrament School is accredited by Cognia.
+We are also recognized as a two time Blue Ribbon school by the United States Department of Education.

-ADMISSION POLICIES
+ADMISSIONS POLICIES

-The Archdiocese Admissions Non-Discrimination Policy can be found on the website of the Catholic Schools Office of the Archdiocese of Washington: www.adwcatholicschools.org
+The Archdiocese Admissions Non-Discrimination Policy can be found on the website of the Catholic Schools Office of the Archdiocese of Washington: https://adwcatholicschools.org/non-discriminationpolicy/